openbible-io/en_ust/README.md

 "God chose me to be an apostle, and he appointed me in order that I should proclaim the good news that comes from him."

-When editing or translating the UST, be sure to include all of the participants that are there in the UST.
+**When editing the UST or translating it into another GL, you must include all of the participants that are there in the UST.**

-##### Events out of Order
+#### Events out of Order

 The ULT of Luke 2:6-7 says: